Machine guarding safety tips | Tech Ehs

 Hazardous pinch points are mostly found around various types of roller and gear assemblies, couplings, flywheels, spindles, and drive drums.
 Junctions, their terminals, and convex curves on conveyor belts show nip hazards, and their locations near skirt plates, feed hoppers, and tracking.

-Any object, if it is intentionally or accidentally dropped into a machine can create a new pinch point.
-Damages to the equipment, along with the operator, are possible.
+Any object, if it is intentionally or accidentally dropped into a machine, can create a new pinch point.
+Damages to the equipment, as well as injury to the operator, are possible.

 8. Always wear PPE – don’t let jewelry, loose clothing, or long hair dangle anywhere near machines

-This doesn’t only mean a machine’s own moving parts, but also between its moving and its stationary parts, and again any part of the machine and other materials.
+This doesn’t only mean a machine’s moving parts, but also between its moving and its stationary parts, and again, any part of the machine and other materials.

-These include falling objects or materials attached to the machine operators themselves.
+These include falling objects or materials attached to the machine or materials that fall on the machine operators themselves.

-Loose clothing, long hair, or dangling jewelry also, constitute a nip hazard.
-These items can be caught up in the machine’s moving parts and cause additional safety hazards.
-Employees should wear the required PPE in the workplace, such as masks, gloves, glasses, aprons, boots, and hats.
+Loose clothing, long hair, or dangling jewelry also constitute a nip hazard.
+These items can get caught up in the machine’s moving parts and cause additional safety hazards.
+Employees should wear the required personal protective equipment (PPE) in the workplace, including masks, gloves, glasses, aprons, boots, and hats.

 Integrating PPE software into your safety protocols not only enhances compliance with machine guarding regulations but also provides a proactive approach to maintaining a safe working environment.